Maneki-neko: In popular culture

-Because of its popularity in Chinese and Vietnamese communities (including Chinatowns in the United States), the maneki-neko is frequently mistaken for being Chinese in origin rather than Japanese, and is therefore sometimes referred to as a "Chinese lucky cat" or jīnmāo ("golden cat").
+Because of its popularity in Chinese communities (including Chinatowns in the United States), the maneki-neko is frequently mistaken for being Chinese in origin rather than Japanese, and is therefore sometimes referred to as a "Chinese lucky cat" or jīnmāo ("golden cat").
 This cat is also prevalent in China domestically, and is usually referred to as 招財貓 (招财猫, ziu1 coi4 maau1).

-A Pokémon named Meowth is based on maneki-neko.

-Netta performed her song "Toy" in front of two walls full of maneki-neko at the Eurovision Song Contest 2018.
-She won the competition after collecting 529 points at the final.

-A maneki-neko is also seen in the production logo for Funimation.

-Lucky Cat Lolla, the mascot of the music festival Lollapalooza, is a rendition of a maneki-neko.

-Science fiction author Bruce Sterling wrote a short story titled "Maneki Neko," first published in The Magazine of Fantasy & Science Fiction in May 1998.

-Mike Goutokuji, the stage 1 boss of Touhou Kōryūdō ~ Unconnected Marketeers, is a maneki-neko.
+Hikone City's mascot, Hikonyan, a famous mascot in Japan, was created based on the folklore of Ii Naotaka and the maneki-neko of Gōtoku-ji Temple.
+Hikone City is home to Hikone Castle, a National Treasure that was the base of the Ii clan for generations.

+For the 2015 Trinidad and Tobago general election, won by the then opposition People's National Movement (PNM), a maneki-neko was utilized by the PNM in its campaign advertising days before election day, featuring a maneki-neko waving goodbye to then Prime Minister Kamla Persad-Bissessar alongside headlines of scandals linked to her People's Partnership administration taken from the front page of local newspapers.